 Affiliate Links Disclaimer: This blog post contains affiliate links and I make a small commission off any purchase you make when you click on them.

 I designed the Mini Unicorn Floatie Amigurumi for the 16 Days of Summer Amigurumi Blog Hop, organized by Joy of Anvi’s Granny Handicrafts.
-For this event, I’ve teamed up with 15 other designers and together we are bringing you 16 summery amigurumi patterns between May 1-16 – all for FREE!
+For this event, I teamed up with 15 other designers and together we released 16 free summery amigurumi patterns between May 1-16, 2021.

 Do you like my Mini Unicorn Floatie Amigurumi Pattern?
 If so, please consider purchasing a copy of the premium PDF version for a small cost.
 The premium crochet pattern PDF is available for purchase on my website pattern shop, Ravelry, and Etsy, and includes 14 pages of pictures and detailed instructions to make your very own Mini Unicorn Floatie.

 – Ad-free & professionally formatted PDF of the pattern instructions, perfect for printing or downloading to your mobile devices

 – Extra making-of photos not included in the free version below